do-community/example-k8s-workloads/daemonset/README.md

 `kubectl get pods`

-You will see a list of pods that start with the prefix `nodename-` and then have their own unique has.
+You will see a list of pods that start with the prefix `nodename-` followed by a hash.

 To see the logs for a pod, copy the pod name and run